AnnaAMonaco/mini-tutorials/scRNAseq-QC-dimRed-cluster.md

 plots <- lapply(dbl_list, dbl_score)
 plot_grid(plotlist=plots, align="h", ncol=2)
 ```
+Finally, we assing a "doublet" or "singlet" status to each cell, and use that to filter the `SingleCellExperiment` object, before transforming it back to a `Seurat` object.
 ```{r}
 # filter out doublets and convert back to seurat object
 sub_sce <- list()